Jjsnaxx/Jjsnaxx/README.md

 I am a student with a huge interest in the CyberSecurity field, studying a Diploma in Information Technology - Cybersecurity.
 I am still extremely inexperienced but I hope to learn where ever I can!

-Here is a respository where I store all of my projects and work related to Cybersecurity.
+Here is a respository where I store all of my projects, labs and work related to Cybersecurity.

 ## Objective